-- Control of collusion. - Separation of transaction authority from accounting and record keeping. - Custodial safekeeping. - Avoidance of physical delivery of securities whenever possible and address control requirements for physical delivery where necessary. - Clear delegation of authority to subordinate staff members. - Written confirmation of transactions for investments and wire transfers. - Wire transfer and ACH agreements. - Compliance and oversight with investment parameters including diversification and maximum maturity.
+- Control of collusion (to the extent reasonable and feasible). - Separation of transaction authority from accounting and record keeping. - Custodial safekeeping. - Avoidance of physical delivery of securities whenever possible and address control requirements for physical delivery where necessary. - Clear delegation of authority to subordinate staff members. - Written confirmation of transactions for investments and wire transfers. - Wire transfer and ACH agreements. - Compliance and oversight with investment parameters including diversification and maximum maturity.